darren6996140/MachineLearningAssignment/3_LabEnhancements_PCA/README.md

 - **Comparison** – Analyzing model performance before and after PCA.

 ## Files:
-- `Lab_PCA.ipynb` – Complete implementation and analysis.
+- `3_LabEnhancements_PCA.ipynb`: Jupyter Notebook with full implementation.
-- `README.md` – Quick overview of the lab.
+- `README.md`: Overview of the lab.

-Check the Jupyter Notebook for full details!
+A **detailed explanation** is available inside the Jupyter Notebook.